Occasional Invaders in Florida

 What Do Scorpions Look Like?

-Florida scorpions range in size from 1” to 4” and can be clear reddish brown or brown.
-They have two claw-like pinchers attached to the end of their front legs which they use to hold their prey.
-Their distinctive and famous stinger at the end of their tail is usually curled and held up over their body.
+Florida scorpions range from 1 inch to 4 inches in size and can be brown, reddish-brown, or clearish-yellow in color.
+They have two claw-like pincers attached to the end of their front legs, which they use to capture their prey.
+The distinctive, famous stinger at the end of their tail is usually curled and held up over their body.

-Silverfish are small 1/2” to 3/4” long, tapered, silver-colored and wingless insects.
-They have soft bodies that are covered with tiny scales.
-They have a pair of long antennae on their head and three long filaments at their rear end.
+Silverfish are wingless, tapered, about 1/2-inch to 3/4-inch long, and – appropriately – silver in color.
+These insects have soft bodies that are covered with tiny scales and tapered at the end, and they also move in a similar manner to fish.
+There is a pair of long antennae on their head, along with three long filaments at their rear end.

-Silverfish are mostly active at night and tend to hide during the day.
-They are a year-round pest in South Florida.
+Silverfish are most active at night and tend to hide during the day, as they are nocturnal and have an aversion to light.
+In South Florida, they are a year-round pest.

 While silverfish are not considered dangerous, they are destructive.
 They can destroy stored items that they feed on and stain fabric and other soft items.